-Yes, the process can seem intimidating, and it does take a little work to figure out how you want to represent yourself.
+Yes the process can seem intimidating, and it does take a little work to figure out how you want to represent yourself.
 But if you’re feeling overwhelmed, remember that your website doesn’t have to be this multi-page, multi-media endeavor to be impressive.
-In fact, it doesn’t even have to be more than one page.
+In fact it doesn’t even have to be more than a single page.

 Don’t believe us?
-As proof that a one page website can really make your personality and professional experiences shine, we’ve gathered 24 of our favorites.
-Check them out for inspiration, pick up a few pro tips from their successes, and then follow our instructions to build your own one page website in no time at all.
+As proof that a one-page website can really make your personality and professional experiences shine—and help you land you your dream job, we’ve gathered 22 of our favorites.
+Check them out for inspiration, pick up a few pro tips from their successes, and then follow our instructions to build your own website in no time at all.

-This website is the definition of basic; what you see here is the whole of it.
-And while there could be a bit more info—like links to his work samples or social networks where you can learn more about him—this is a great example of a page you could get up super fast while working on something more robust (I’m talking 10 minutes, especially if you use a one page website template like Squarespace’s cover pages).
+This website is the definition of basic.
+And while there could be a bit more info—like links to his work samples—this is a great example of a page you could get up super fast while working on something more robust (I’m talking 10 minutes, especially if you use a one-page website template like Squarespace’s cover pages).

-In case you were doubting that you could build your own website, this example is proof positive that anyone can.
-Greg Levine threw this landing page on the web in less than an hour after reading our article on resume websites—and while he eventually went on to build out a multi-page hub, we think this one pager absolutely gets the job done.
+In case you were doubting that you could build your own website, Greg Levine is proof positive that anyone can.
+Levine threw his original landing page on the web in less than an hour after reading our article on resume websites—and while it’s been updated since, it’s still a one pager that gets the job done.
 (And get the job done it did—Levine informed us that he landed a new gig just under a month after building it!)

 This simple page allows Gardner to share links to the many projects she’s currently working on without overwhelming a viewer.
 We could even envision her swapping out the projects every so often, so she can share her most relevant and impressive work at any given time.